-At Sundance in January, festival perennial Rory Kennedy ("Ghosts of Abu Graib," "Ethel"), the 11th daughter of Robert F. Kennedy, took a standing ovation bow at the end of her screening of "Last Days in Vietnam."
+At Sundance in January 2014, festival perennial Rory Kennedy ("Ghosts of Abu Graib," "Ethel"), the 11th daughter of Robert F. Kennedy, took a standing ovation bow at the end of her screening of "Last Days in Vietnam."
 The documentary is a shocker because you think you know what it's about--how the U.S. left Saigon in a hurry at the end of the Vietnam War--but it's more than that.
 It's about a group of maverick heroes who went against military authority to save countless lives.
 It's about people trying to do good, for a change.
 And succeeding.
-The film is moving; it's no surprise that many of the folks on the Yarrow stage are in tears.
+The film is moving; it was no surprise that many of the folks on the Yarrow stage were in tears.

 The centerpiece of the film is the valiant efforts of the captain and crew of the U.S.S.
 Kirk to save helicopter refugees, pushing each copter overboard into the sea as a new one comes in--until a giant twin rotor Chinook hovers overhead.
 At which point its passengers jump out the window and are caught by the crew on the deck, starting with a trusting mother throwing her baby.
 The pilot has to hold the copter steady while his family jumps one by one; then he removes his flight suit, rolls the copter, and dives into the water.
 He makes it onto the boat.
 It's heart-stopping stuff, captured on video by one of the crew--and found in an attic decades later and painstakingly restored.